jpsimoes/personal-website/README.md

-# Quarto personal site (Simon P. Couch–style clone)
+# Quarto personal site

-This is a Quarto website scaffold that mimics the structure and feel of https://www.simonpcouch.com (with placeholders).
+This is a personal website built with Quarto

 ## Structure
 - `_quarto.yml` — site config (title, navbar, footer, theme)